juanma1982/tp-oie-es/README.md

     1. If you are in a Linux environment, you can execute the file “runTP-OIE-ES.sh”, the available options are:

 	 -f : mandatory parameter, indicates the input text file -o : indicates the output file.
-If not present, the result will be printed in console -reverb : Use reverb for sentences without extractions -score : also prints the score of the extraction -full : prints score, id, and if the relation is non factual its dependency -help : prints a help menu
+If not present, the result will be printed in console -score : also prints the score of the extraction -full : prints score, id, and if the relation is non factual its dependency -help : prints a help menu

 	for example, you can execute:

-	./runTP-OIE-ES.sh -f testFile.txt -full -reverb
+	./runTP-OIE-ES.sh -f testFile.txt -full -o out.txt

     2. If you are under Windows environment or another SO, you must run the application with the following command: